-- C. Effectiveness: UNMISS support to strengthening the rule of law and accountability was catalytic in some instances; however, pervasive contextual problems hampered the achievement of systemic change across the justice chain. - 21.
-Violence remained persistent during the period covered by the evaluation as can be seen in Figure 1 below.
-Persistent contextual challenges limited the UNMISS support in achieving the envisaged rule of law and accountability results.
-For 2023-24, UNMISS had a budget of \$1.16 billion, of which 0.4 per cent was allocated to programmatic funding.
-The disabling factors as articulated by stakeholders included: - a.
-Limited political will to advance the rule of law and accountability exhibited by the GoRSS and a lack of trust among R-ARCSS signatories leading to delayed implementation of the agreement.
-For example, the African Union-backed Hybrid Court for South Sudan (HCSS) to investigate and prosecute war crimes and other human rights violations committed during the civil war had not been created thus far.
-The same was true for the Commission on Truth, Reconciliation and Healing, and the Compensation and Reparation Authority.17 - b.
-Pervasive cycles of violence and impunity leading to politicized intercommunal conflict and opportunities for land grabbing. - c.
-A lack of transparency of public revenues from the oil sector leading to limited budgetary resources for ministries and undermining the deployment, support and retention of rule of law and justice actors across the country, especially in rural areas. - d.
-Citizens' mistrust towards justice actors stemming from the latter's lack of presence, professionalism, including basic literacy, and enforcement.
-Citizens lacked awareness of their rights. - e.
-A shrinking civic space for human rights activists and civil society actors leading to a reduction in media houses, abounding censorship and detention of journalists, thereby curtailing dialogue for the advancement of rights and accountability. - f.
-Impenetrable terrain and limited air assets available, compounded by four years of floods and lengthy rainy seasons, limiting the mobility of justice and humanitarian actors.
+2024, UNMISS had a budget of \$1.16 billion, of which 0.4 per cent was allocated to programmatic funding.
+The disabling factors as articulated by stakeholders included:

+- Limited political will to advance the rule of law and accountability exhibited by the Government of South Sudan and a lack of trust among Revitalized Agreement signatories leading to delayed implementation of the Agreement.
+For example, the African Union-backed Hybrid Court for South Sudan to investigate and prosecute war crimes and other human rights violations committed during the civil war had not yet been created.
+The same was true for the Commission for Truth, Reconciliation and Healing and the Compensation and Reparation Authority (A/HRC/52/26, para.
+95). - Pervasive cycles of violence and impunity leading to politicized intercommunal conflict and opportunities for land-grabbing. - A lack of transparency of public revenues from the oil sector leading to limited budgetary resources for ministries and undermining the deployment, support and retention of rule of law and justice actors throughout the country, especially in rural areas. - Citizens' mistrust towards justice actors stemming from the latter's lack of presence, professionalism, including basic literacy, and enforcement.
+Citizens lacked awareness of their rights. - A shrinking civic space for human rights activists and civil society actors leading to a reduction in media houses, abounding censorship and detention of journalists, thereby curtailing dialogue for the advancement of rights and accountability. - Impenetrable terrain and limited air assets available, compounded by four years of floods and lengthy rainy seasons, limiting the mobility of justice and humanitarian actors.